Cooperative Edge Caching with Large Language Model in Wireless Networks: Simulation Experiments and Result Analysis

 \paragraph{Five-BS Scenario} In the five-BS scenario, the coordination complexity intensifies significantly due to intricate spatial coupling and the exponential expansion of the joint action space.
 Despite these challenges, the GRPO-tuned framework demonstrates robust scalability, achieving a mean cooperative hit rate of \textbf{0.610}.
-This performance is near-optimal, matching \textbf{98.9\%} of the Single-step Exhaustive Search oracle (0.617).
-Crucially, while the oracle relies on computationally prohibitive online enumeration to maximize immediate returns, our LLM-based controller functions as an efficient proxy solver, inferring high-quality decisions directly from the prompt without the overhead of iterative search.
+This performance approaches the single-step exhaustive reference, reaching \textbf{98.9\%} of its mean hit rate (0.610 vs.\ 0.617).
+Crucially, while this reference relies on computationally intensive online enumeration to maximize immediate returns, our LLM-based controller infers high-quality decisions directly from the prompt without the overhead of iterative search.
 The method establishes a substantial margin over both the SFT initialization (0.589) and the best heuristic, LFU (0.586).
-Conversely, the DRL baseline (SAC) fails to scale effectively, yielding a hit rate of only 0.554.
-This consistent underperformance, which mirrors the results in the two-BS setting, reinforces the critical advantage of our two-stage alignment.
-Unlike standard DRL which struggles in high-dimensional spaces with absolute rewards, our framework successfully leverages SFT priors and the variance-reduced advantage of GRPO to master complex coordination.
+Among the DRL baselines, AC is the strongest at 0.567, followed by DDPG at 0.559, SAC at 0.554, and Distributional RL at 0.523.
+This result reinforces the same conclusion observed in the two-BS case: once the action space and spatial coupling become more complex, standard RL baselines struggle to scale under absolute-reward training, whereas our framework benefits from SFT priors and the variance-reduced gain-based optimization of GRPO.